-For those who long to lace up their hiking shoes, paddle through the ocean’s waves or sleep under the stars, nature’s gifts await in Virginia Beach.
-Although our coastal city has long beckoned sunbathers and sandcastle-builders, Va Beach is a wonderland for sports enthusiasts and nature lovers alike.
-From water sports and hiking to zip-lining through the trees, there’s no shortage of ways to experience the great outdoors over a long weekend in Virginia Beach.
+Eager to lace up your hiking shoes, paddle through the ocean’s waves, or sleep under the stars?
+Then Virginia Beach may just be the outdoor adventure you never knew you needed in your life!
+While our coastal paradise has long beckoned sunbathers and sandcastle-builders, Virginia Beach is also a wonderland for sports enthusiasts and nature lovers.
+From water sports and hiking to wildlife watching and ziplining through the trees, there’s no shortage of ways to experience the great outdoors in Virginia Beach.
+Check out this three-day itinerary for some seriously fun outdoor travel ideas.

 False Cape Camping